 Why This Recipe Is the Best

-Irish soda bread is so easy for beginner bakers.
+Irish soda bread with raisins is so easy for beginner bakers.
 There is no yeast in this soda bread recipe so you don't need to wait for it to rise or worry about using the right yeast.

 The only tool you need is a stand mixer to help make the dough.
 Everything else is done by hand and baked on a simple baking sheet in the oven.